dalong0514/readnotes/20210102原文复制/2021159Plato-and-the-Nerd/2021159Plato-and-the-Nerd0501.md

 Many more languages are in the graveyard, including Algol, Pascal, PL/I, SNOBOL, Smalltalk, and Prolog.
 Each of these has interesting ideas and an interesting story.
 Algol introduced many features present in most modern imperative programming languages, including Java, C, C++, and C#.
 Pascal introduced the idea of compiling first into a virtual machine language (called byte code) and then executing that program in a program that simulates the virtual machine.
 This is a centerpiece of the widely used Java language today.
 SNOBOL, developed at Bell Labs by David Farber, Ralph Griswold, and Ivan Polonsky in the 1960s, introduced high-level manipulation of text, including parsing and pattern matching, a centerpiece of the widely used JavaScript language today, among others.
 Smalltalk was one of the earliest object-oriented languages, providing a way of structuring programs that is widely used today.
 Prolog is a「logic programming」language that elegantly expresses rule-based queries over structured data.

-Figure 5.5

-Rear Admiral Grace Hopper, 1906-1992.
+Figure 5.5 Rear Admiral Grace Hopper, 1906-1992.
 Hopper was an early proponent of portable programming languages and pioneered a style of programming where programs read more like English-language sentences than like mathematical expressions.
 [Image courtesy of the United States Navy.]

 Each of these languages encodes a paradigm, a way of thinking about computation.
 These languages did not die the way Kuhn's scientific paradigms die.
 No crisis was created by anomalous observations that exposed discrepancies between the paradigm and the natural world.
 Rather, these languages either mutated into new species of languages (as in ALGOL and Pascal) or progressed toward extinction in a Darwinian competition of survival of the fittest or the most promiscuous (as in APL and COBOL).

+[1] Fortran makes extensive use of arrays as a way to manage memory.
+For example, an array W with four integers might be declared and then initialized with the statements

+INTEGER, DIMENSION(4) :: W

+W = (/ 42, 43, 44, 45 /)

+After these statements are executed, the value of W(1) is the integer 42, the value of W(2) is the integer 43, and so on.

+[2] Among computer scientists, the number 42 is popular to use in examples because of Douglas Adams' Hitchhiker's Guide to the Galaxy , a 1978 BBC radio comedy series that later became a「trilogy」of five books.
+In that story, a special computer called Deep Thought is built to answer the「ultimate question of life, the universe, and everything.」The computer takes 7.5 million years to compute and check the answer, which turns out to be 42.
+The computer reports that the answer seems meaningless because the beings who programmed it never actually knew what the question was.

 5.3 编程语言